microsoft/BotBuilder-Samples/samples/javascript_nodejs/13.core-bot/README.md

 ### Create a LUIS Application to enable language understanding
 LUIS language model setup, training, and application configuration steps can be found [here][7].

+If you wish to create a LUIS application via the CLI, these steps can be found in the [README-LUIS.md][41].

 ## To try this sample
 - Clone the repository
     ```bash